jacobmarshall-etc/hipbox/README.md

 - **title** [String]

-  The text to display in the heading within the button segment.
+  The text to display in the heading.

-  *Note: HTML is stripped from this text by default, only text is allowed.*
+  *Note: HTML is stripped from this text by default.*

-- **caption** [String]
+- **caption** [String] Optional

   The small text to display under the title.

-  *Note: Also like the title option, this option only accepts text, HTML is stripped.*
+  *Note: HTML is stripped from this text by default.*

-- **message** [String]
+- **message** [String] Optional

   The message to display to a guest, when they enter your HipChat room.

 - **key** [String]

-  The key to your room.
+  The key to your public HipChat room.

 - **position** [String]

   The position to display the chatbox on the users screen.
 Must be one of the following options; `top left`, `top right`, `bottom left`, `bottom right`.

   These options can also be separated with a dash (`-`) instead of a space.

 - **timezone** [String] Optional

   The timezone in which HipChat uses to display timestamps.
 By default this is automatically detected, but if it cannot be, it falls back to `PST`.

-- **animations** [Boolean]
+- **animations** [Boolean] Optional

   Sets the CSS animations on/off.
-Default is set to `true` for browsers that support it.
+Default is `true` (for browsers that support CSS animations).

 - **domain** [String] Experimental

   The domain in which the HipChat server resides.
-Default is set to `http://www.hipchat.com`.
+Default is `http://www.hipchat.com`.

 - **width** [Number]

-  The width of the chat window.
-There is no default, you *must* set one.
+  The width of the chat box.
+Default is `400`.

 - **height** [Number]

-  The height of the chat window.
-Again, there is no default, you *must* set one.
+  The height of the chat box.
+Default is `500`.

 - **open** [Boolean]